MatcheyGradient/matcheygradient/README.md

-• i code in java, looking forward to start python though.
+## hi

-• i work on small projects most of the time.
+i code in java, looking forward to start python though. i work on small projects most of the time.

 # projects
 - discord webhook tester(s)